Rbfinch/grepq/README.md

 **6. Optionally output matched sequences to a SQLite database file**

-Output to a SQLite database is supported, with the `writeSQL` option.
-The SQLite database will contain a table called `fastq_data` with the following fields: the fastq record (header, sequence and quality fields), length of the sequence field (length), percent GC content (GC), percent GC content as an integer (GC_int), number of unique tetranucleotides in the sequence (nTN), and percent tetranucleotide frequency within the sequence (TNF).
+Other than when the `inverted` command is given, output to a SQLite database is supported with the `writeSQL` option.
+The SQLite database will contain a table called `fastq_data` with the following fields: the fastq record (header, sequence and quality fields), length of the sequence field (length), percent GC content (GC), percent GC content as an integer (GC_int), number of unique tetranucleotides in the sequence (nTN), percent tetranucleotide frequency within the sequence (TNF), and a JSON array containing the matched regex patterns, the matches and their position(s) in the FASTQ sequence (variants).
 If the pattern file was given in JSON format and contained a non-null qualityEncoding field, then the average quality score for the sequence field (average_quality) will also be written.
 The `--num-tetranucleotides` option can be used to limit the number of tetranucleotides written to the TNF field of the fastq_data SQLite table, these being the most or equal most frequent tetranucleotides in the sequence field of the matched FASTQ records.
+A summary of the invoked query (pattern and data files) is written to a second table called `query`.

+The structure of the `fastq_data` table facilitates database indexing and provides a rich dataset to further query.
+Since all elements of each matched FASTQ record are also written, a FASTQ file can be reconstructed from the SQLite database.

 **7. Tune your pattern file and enumerate named and unnamed variants with the `tune` command**